privacyidea/privacyidea/doc/periodictask/simplestats.rst

 .. note:: The statistics key, with which the time series is identified in the
     ``MonitoringStats`` table, is the same as the option name.

-    Adding a statistic with the same key to the ``MonitoringStats`` table will corrupt the data.
+    Using a statistic with the same key in a different module, which writes to the ``MonitoringStats`` table, will corrupt the data.

 .. note:: For each of these basic statistic values the token database will be
     queried.
-To avoid excessive database load, consider running the ``SimpleStats`` task infrequently.
+To avoid excessive load on the database, the ``SimpleStats`` task should not be executed too often.